sauravbajra/survey-app/README.md

     This command will build the images for the frontend and backend, and start all services.
     ```bash
     docker-compose up --build

+    #if you are running a newer version of docker compose, you might need to use:

+    docker compose up --build
     ```

     to run in detached mode:

     ```bash
     docker-compose up --build -d

+    #or

+    docker compose up --build -d
     ```
     The application will be available at `http://localhost`.